 With a rapidly expanding product catalog, employees spent hours manually tagging each product.
 GOOD AMERICAN solve the issue by automating those tasks and can now invest their energy in higher-level work that drives sales.
 The team also saved money by consolidating the number of third-party solutions it uses –efficiently managing many of the processes previously handled by up to 12 apps.

 Real-Time Inventory Publishing

-When a product’s inventory count is below a set threshold, Flow tags it and publishes a message on the site to indicate “Low Stock.”
-On top of keeping stock current, this automation also leverages scarcity … subtly but effectively urging customers to buy now.
+GOOD AMERICAN created a workflow that automatically tags a product as “Out of Stock” and publishes it in real-time.
+When a product’s inventory count is below a set threshold, Flow tags it and publishes a message on the site to indicate “Low Stock” which urges customers to “buy now.”

 Automating Products Tags and Filters

 “On other platforms,” says Mehmet Dokumcu, Head of Digital & Ecommerce at GOOD AMERICAN, “every time you need to do something — like create custom workflows — you have to build them from scratch.
 So, to have a user-friendly app like Flow that allows us to start doing much of this ourselves is very encouraging.”

 4. Grow Multichannel Sales Quickly and Efficiently: Interline